MousaviLaleh/Module1_Challenge/README.md

 ## Recommendation
-Louise should strongly start her Theatre Play Campaign in the months of May, June and July, and she should seek to lower her campaign goal of $10,000.<br/><br/>
+The client should strongly start her Theatre Play Campaign in the months of May, June and July, and seek to lower the campaign goal of $10,000.<br/><br/>